DioxusLabs/dioxus/docs/cli/src/cmd/serve.md

         --release                [default: false]
 ```

-you can use this command to build project and start a `dev server` :
+You can use this command to build project and start a `dev server` :

 ```
 dioxus serve